wswld/aitatest/README.md

-Just a small NodeJS for testing a couple of things.
+Just a small NodeJS app for testing a couple of things.